Joana-Cabral/CVSS_Prediction/README.md

 | DeBERTa    | 3e-05              | 10              | 4          | 0            |
 | DistilBERT | 5e-05              | 3               | 8          | 0            |

+Our experiments used the script `train.sh`, `train_specific_model.sh`, and `infer.sh`. `train_specific_model.sh` is used to train a specific model for the different categories with varying parameters (learning rate, epochs, batch size, and weight decay). `train.sh` trains distilbert (by default in `train.py`, line 161) considering different text pre-processing approaches.

 ---

 ## Citing Paper